 If you have some distance between you and your baby, you probably want to invest in a baby monitor of some sort.
-However, if you have a small house or apartment, it may be unnecessary.
+However, if you have a small house or apartment, it may not be unnecessary.
 In fact, we never had a monitor when we lived in our little city apartment; it simply wasn’t needed.
-Now that we have a 2-story house, it’s wired up like Guantanamo Bay.
+Now that we have a two-story house, it’s wired up like Guantanamo Bay.

 Monitors have come a long way in the past few years, with many parents opting for higher levels of surveillance.
 Movement monitors (which are supposed to help prevent SIDS) are becoming more and more popular, as companies reap the profits of our paranoia.
 Other recent advancements include Wi-Fi capabilities and other networking features.
 In fact, simple audio monitors are becoming harder and harder to find.

 Parents: don’t feel like you have to go crazy with a monitor.
 Buy the type that best suits your “need-to-know.”
 Me, I prefer less information; but I know others that desire to monitor their child’s every heartbeat.
 Go with your gut on this one and please don’t feel the need to over-monitor your baby.
 On the other hand, if you are worried about SIDS and want the peace of mind — by all means, use all the technology that’s available to you.

 For the record, baby boys are more likely to die of SIDS than baby girls.
 SIDS occurs most commonly between 2-4 months of age, with 90% of SIDS deaths occurring before the age of 6 months.